 The good, the bad and the ever changing

 Each person acquires a personalized set of bacteria starting from birth but modifiable with time, called a microbiome, that sets the balance for their body, affecting the ways that person digests sugars or breaks down toxins (1), the way they smell when they sweat, the way it helps the body absorb essential fatty acids or make vitamin folate, and helps to repair the cells of the digestive system or help to regulate inflammation (2).
 These beneficial functions are usually from what we call good bacteria.

 Bad bacteria can result in diseases like cancer, cardiovascular disease, diabetes and even obesity (3).
 Your body’s microbiome has a combination of good and bad bacteria, with bad bacteria in the minority.
 The bad bacteria can sometimes take over when your balanced microbiome changes either via stress, a course of antibiotics or even a change in diet (4).

 Prebiotics & Probiotics

 Although more research is still needed, there are early signs that foods with good bacteria, like kombucha or yogurt with active cultures, can improve our health and our cells.
 The theory is that these foods with good bacteria can help to seed your digestive system with good bacteria.
-There is also research that feeding the good bacteria by eating prebiotic foods high in fiber humans cannot but bacteria can digest like onions, garlic, flax seeds, apples, bananas, oats, cocoa and konjac help to support the flourishing balance of good bacteria in your system.
+There is also research showing that feeding the good bacteria by eating prebiotic foods high in fiber humans cannot digest, but bacteria can, foods like onions, garlic, flax seeds, apples, bananas, oats, cocoa and konjac, can help to support the flourishing balance of good bacteria in your system.